 The exhibition “European Squares and Their Histories” proposes a change of perspective regarding European urban squares.
-This might seem bold statement, but it should be understood literally first of all.
-Taken with a professional drone, the photographs of the exhibition show from the air the squares of a number of historical European cities.
+This might seem to be a bold statement, but it should be understood first and foremost in a literal manner.
+Taken by a professional drone, the photographs in the exhibition show an aerial view of squares in a number of historical European cities.

-The starting point of the concept is a banal ascertainment, but one which was important consequences for the visual itself, but also for understanding the square as a historical and cultural phenomenon: one cannot see an entire square…from the square itself.
-Exceptions can be found in those historical cities where a difficult to climb cathedral tower offers a wide view of the space, even if not from a great height.
+The geographical space of the square is the main theme of the exhibition.
+This starting point is a banal assertion, but one with important visual consequences, particularly for understanding the square as a historical and cultural phenomenon: one cannot see an entire square…from the vantage point of the square itself.
+Exceptions can be found in those historical cities where a difficult-to-climb cathedral tower offers a wide view of the space, even from a relatively low height.

-An obvious truth: squares do not exist by themselves, but only at the centre of settlements.
-This leads to the basic nature of the square and the clearest method to define the square both anthropologically and visually – by relating to the surrounding settlement.
-Whether developed organically, or according to pre-established diagrams and grids, the structure of cities presents a fundamental tension between the space of the square and the rest of their space, immediately visible only from above.
+An obvious truth: squares do not exist in isolation, but rather at the centre of settlements.
+This leads to the basic nature of the square and the clearest method for defining the square both anthropologically and visually – by relating to the surrounding environment.
+Whether organically developed, or following pre-established diagrams and grids, the structure of cities presents a fundamental tension between the space of the square and space outside it, immediately visible only from above.
 Open space versus closed space.
 A space of motion versus a stationary space.
-In Cities for People, Jan Gehl defines the difference between the two parts of the city: “While the streets transmit the idea of motion – move along, please! -, on a psychological level, the squares suggest leisure.
-The circulation spaces ask us to move, move!, the square says: let us stop and see what is going on here!
-Both the feet and the eyes have left an indelible mark on the history of urban planning.
-The base units of the city architecture are spaces of motion – the streets – and of perception – the squares”.
+In Cities for People, Jan Gehl defines the difference between the two parts of the city: “While streets transmit the idea of motion – “move along, please!” – on a psychological level, squares suggest leisure.
+The circulation spaces ask us to “move, move!”; the square says: “let us stop and see what is going on here!”
+Both the feet and the eyes have left indelible marks on the history of urban planning.
+The base units of the city architecture are spaces of motion – the streets – and of perception – the squares.”

-Drone photography means what one may technically call à vol d’oiseau in French or a bird’s eye view in English.
-It is one of the few situations where the technical and artistic languages overlap so successfully.
+Drone photography produces what one may technically call à vol d’oiseau in French, or a “bird’s eye view” in English.
+It is one of the few situations where technical and artistic languages successfully overlap.
 The bird’s eye view is, almost without exception, spectacular.
-This view also has the advantage of making one understand what one may only intuit.
-A deep structure.
-Thus, the exhibition attempts to change the perspective on squares, this time in a figurative sense.
+This view also has the advantage of making one understand what one may only intuit: a deep structure.
+Thus, the exhibition attempts to change our perspective on squares also in a figurative sense.

-The selection starts from 100 squares, from over 20 European countries.
-The framed panels are 70 x 50 cm in size, and the images are printed on top quality photographic paper.
-The exhibition also includes a 30-min film running in a loop, collages from aerial shots of European squares, along with classical music.
+The selection of images in this exhibition includes up to approximately 120 squares, located in over 20 European countries (though usually 40 to 60 are present in the exhibition).
+The framed panels are 70 x 50 cm in size, and the images are printed on top-quality photographic paper.
+The exhibition also includes a 30-minute film running in a loop, collaging together aerial shots of European squares with an accompanying soundtrack of classical music.

-In Romania, the project also meant the publishing of a book over 500 pages long and which tells the story of European squares.
+In Romania, the project also involved the publication of a book of more than 500 pages, telling the story of European squares.

-The project is co-financed by the Romanian Cultural Fund Administration – AFCN and The Order of Architects in Romania – OAR.
+The project was co-financed by the Romanian Cultural Fund Administration – AFCN, and the Order of Architects in Romania – OAR.